 Experiential Marketing That Creates Memories

-Monster Energy has concluded that people's experiences make stronger memory links with the brand than advertising.
+Monster Energy has concluded that experiences make stronger memory links with the brand than advertising.
 The company devotes a lot of money to:

-- live event activations
+- Live event activations

-- music festivals
+- Music festivals

-- athlete interactions on the ground
+- On-the-ground athlete interactions

-- immersive brand zones at competitions
+- Immersive brand zones at competitions

 Packaging That Commands Attention Without Saying a Word